GREECE & TURKEY IN THE FOOTSTEPS OF ST. PAUL

 • Accommodations in first-class hotels, with daily buffet breakfast and dinners according to the program

-• 3-night cruise on the MS Celestyal Olympia, including all onboard meals, onboard all-inclusive drink package, gratuities for the ship personnel, and port taxes
+• 3-night cruise on the MS Celestyal Olympia, including all onboard meals

 • Daily Holy Mass